 You may be able to double or even triple the impact of your support of student writers.
 Ask your company if they match employee donations or volunteer hours.

 Recommend a gift to 826CHI through your donor-advised fund directly using DAFDirect.
-If your Fund is not supported by this tool, your financial advisor can help you make the gift.
+If your fund is not supported by this tool, your financial advisor can help you make the gift.

 Make checks out to 826CHI and send to: